WordPress Blog Gets Suspended

 You cannot have the blog content back.

-ADVICE: Don’t use a WordPress hosted site – get your own domain name.
-I was new to blogging in 2005 and didn’t know how to host my own.
-Now I use Bluehost, one of my advertisers.
-They have an easy blog installation using simple scripts that makes it easy to do.
-It will cost about $7 a month in addition to $10 for a domain name.
-They will also walk you through it if you call them – open 24/7.
+I was new to blogging in 2005 and didn't know how to host my own.
+Now I use Siteground, one of my advertisers.
+They have an easy blog installation using simple scripts that makes it easy to install WordPress.
+It will cost about $3.95 a month and it's well worth it.
+They will walk you installing WordPress if you call them – and they are open 24/7.
+The first website transfer is free.
+I also love that they will charge you by the month instead of by the year.
+When you're just starting out that helps you budget.

-In this case, WordPress is a dictatorship.
+In this case, WordPress is a dictatorship and there's not a lot you can do about it.

-UPDATE: Nov.
-11, 2008: My blog was restored and about 6 months later, deleted again.
-For one spam link that I put in a post when the site was new and not considered spam.
-I was able to log in to get the backup file because I know Joseph Scott.
-But I couldn’t remove the link (which I don’t know) or keep the domain.
+I was able to log in to get the backup file because I know Joseph Scott who works for WordPress.
+But I couldn't remove the link (I don't know what link it was so I'd just be guessing anyway) or keep the domain.
 I gave up.
-All my search engine results now say that the blog was deteled because it violated the terms and conditions.
+All my search engine results now say that the blog was deleted because it violated the terms and conditions.
 For ONE LINK.
 Ridiculous.
 I love WordPress — except on this issue.

 This is why I perfer web development to blogging.
 The cost of hosting has dropped to the point where it really is best just to set up on one’s own.